 Grapes are adaptable to many soil types but may need supplementary feeding if the soil is nutritionally poor.
 Add a generous amount of compost to the soil when planting to get your vine off to a good start.
 Find a nice sunny spot and a suitable structure.
 You could grow a grapevine on a pergola, a fence or wires stretched between two posts.
 Whatever you choose, make sure it’s sturdy.

-For more inspiration on how to grow food-producing plants, such as radishes and pistachios, check out the July issue, out now.
+For more inspiration on how to grow food-producing plants, such as radishes and pistachios, check out the July 2019 issue.